agcdtmr/sturdy-barnacle/08-jinja2-django-docker/documentation/jinja2-light-dark.md

-# Light and Dark mode
+# Configuring Light and Dark mode using Jinja2

 1. **Create a Jinja2 Environment Configuration:**
    Ensure you have a `jinja2_env.py` file set up to manage Jinja2 configurations.